HarikaBoddepalli/dlmi_harika/README.md

-**4.Cell Nuclei Separation (Watershed)**
+**4. Cell Nuclei Separation (Watershed Segmentation):**

 **Objective:**

-Separate touching or overlapping cell nuclei.
+The objective of this assignment is to separate touching or overlapping cell nuclei in microscopic images.
+Accurate separation of individual nuclei is essential for quantitative cell analysis in biomedical research.

+**Dataset:**

+Dataset: Data Science Bowl 2018 (Kaggle)
+The dataset contains microscopic cell images along with annotated nucleus masks used for evaluation.

 **Method:**

-Marker-controlled Watershed Segmentation
+Watershed Segmentation

-**Dataset:**
-Kaggle — Data Science Bowl 2018
+Watershed segmentation treats the image as a topographic surface and separates connected objects based on intensity gradients.

+Two approaches were implemented:

+Standard Watershed (Without Markers)

+Marker-Controlled Watershed

 **Comparison:**

-Watershed with markers vs without markers
+**1️.Standard Watershed (Without Markers):**

+Directly applied on the gradient image.

+Highly sensitive to noise.

+Causes significant over-segmentation, splitting single nuclei into multiple regions.

+**2️.Marker-Controlled Watershed:**

+Uses predefined foreground and background markers.

+Controls region growth.

+Produces more accurate separation of touching nuclei.

+Reduces over-segmentation.

 **Key Findings:**

-Standard watershed causes over-segmentation.
+Standard watershed often leads to excessive segmentation due to noise and small intensity variations.

-Marker-controlled watershed significantly improves nucleus separation.
+Marker-controlled watershed significantly improves separation accuracy.

-**Learning:**
-Over-segmentation control and importance of marker selection.
+Proper marker selection plays a crucial role in achieving reliable nucleus segmentation.